vnikonov63/cse15l-lab-reports/index.md

     }
 }
 ```
-Working with JAva would be fun. *public stativ void main string args* I repeat that to myself every time before going to sleep.
+Working with Java would be fun. *public stativ void main string args* I repeat that to myself every time before going to sleep.
 AHAHAH - It does sound like something from Harry Potter.